With S3 Browser, you can reliably

 verify data integrity when downloading files (see below).

-Data Integrity checking for Downloads
+Data Integrity Checking for Downloads

 To enable data integrity checking for downloads: